zcattacz/PJON_wiki/Home.md

 **SoftwareBitBang** | **Medium:** Wire | **Pins used:** 1 or 2 | [readme](https://github.com/gioblu/PJON/tree/master/strategies/SoftwareBitBang)

-SoftwareBitBang is the default data link layer strategy used by the PJON object.
+SoftwareBitBang is the default data link layer strategy used by the PJON template object.
 This implementation is based on `micros()` and `delayMicroseconds()`.
-It makes no use of dedicated timers or interrupts to handle communication.
-It is designed to have a small footprint on memory and to be extremely resilient to interference and timing inconsistencies.
+It makes no use of dedicated timers or interrupt driven strategies to handle communication.
+It is designed to have a small memory footprint and to be extremely resilient to interference and timing inaccuracies.
 Thanks to the use of a dedicated digitalWriteFast library, can be achieved fast and reliable cross-architecture communication through one or two pins.

 **OverSampling** | **Medium:** Radio, Wire |